deep5050/mixmoji/README.md

   </div>

-> I am not a designer, this emojis may not be pixel perfect :)
+> I am not a designer, these emojis may not be pixel perfect :)

 > original emojis by: https://www.flaticon.com/authors/freepik